gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

                           Tools/grepmodule-firmware.py

-1. copy the .ino file you want to convert to the modules directory and rename to .cpp
+1. copy the .ino file you want to convert to the plugins directory and rename to .cpp
 2. modify the source according to the sample files.
 3. add calls not yet in the vector table. in header and xdrv121
 4. enable generation of assembly listings and examine the assembly files.